How to Measure for Acoustic Panels

 • Start at one corner and measure to the other at skirting board height.

-• Repeat at mid-wall and near the ceiling — walls are rarely perfectly straight.
+• Repeat at mid-wall and near the ceiling to check for any variation — walls are rarely perfectly straight.

 2. Measure the Wall Height